 Is Judicial Independence Under Siege?

-In American society, judges are expected to make impartial decisions based solely on fact and law and not political climate.
-However, recent comments by sitting Supreme Court justices, and the leaked decision indicating that Roe v.
-Wade may be overturned, causes many to believe that the Roberts Court is under siege both internally and externally.
+In American society, judges are expected to make impartial decisions based solely on facts and the law and not be affected by partisan politics or the political climate.
+However, the decisions by the Supreme Court Justices in June 2022, following its leaked draft decision in the Dobbs case overturning Roe v.
+Wade, the public comments by the justices over the last term, and the revelations and discussions dealing with the ethical questions surrounding the Court, continue to cause many people to believe that the Roberts Court is under siege, both internally and externally.

-Participants can expect to develop both content knowledge and skills as we examine the need for and current state of judicial independence in the United States.
+Participating teachers can expect to develop both content knowledge and skills as we examine the need for and current state of judicial independence in the United States.
+Webinar participants will:

 - Explore how the shifting voting alliances and decision-making approaches of the current Court are affecting the behavior of the justices and the case voting decisions.